jdcalkins/ng2-data-table/README.md

  - selector: `mfRowSelector`
  - inputs:
    - `entity: any` - the data entity in the current row
-   - `selectedEntities: any[]` - the array of data entities currently selected in the datatable
    - `checkboxId: string` - optionally specify the id used by the checkbox's "id" attribute and the checkbox label's "for" attribute
+ - outputs:
+   - `selectEntity: any` - the data entity selected/deselected in this row